ClickHouse/ClickHouse/docs/en/sql-reference/functions/arithmetic-functions.md

 ## positive_modulo(a, b)
 Calculates the remainder when dividing `a` by `b`.
 Similiar to function `modulo` except that `positive_modulo` always return non-negative number.

+Notice that `positive_modulo` is 4-5 times slower than `modulo`.
+You should not use `positive_modulo` unless you want to get positive result and don't care about performance too much.

 ## negate(a), -a operator

 Calculates a number with the reverse sign.
 The result is always signed.